-Mechanical engine misfires will not go away by themself and will only get worse over time.
+Mechanical engine misfires, will not go away by themselves and will only get worse over time.

-It is usually noticeable regardless of engine speed.
-In fact, It may even intensify as the engine speed increases.
-Most of the time these types of repairs are more costly and take longer to fix.
+So, it is usually noticeable, regardless of engine speed.
+In fact, it may even intensify, as the engine speed increases.
+Most of the time, these types of repairs, are more costly and take longer to fix.

 These may include: